AntonRizhiy/Pulse-generator/README.md

 # Pulse-generator
-Pulse generator with programmable parameters based on PsOC 4.
+Pulse generator with programmable parameters based on PSoC 4.

 Over the past decade, a new direction in the design of electronic equipment has rapidly developed, namely the design of equipment in the form of systems on a chip under the PSoC (Programmable System on Chip) trademark, which contains basic components of digital microcontrollers and sufficiently efficient sets of reconfigurable digital and analog blocks.